A pre-workout supplement is almost standard for gym-goers these days.

 We took a holistic approach to pre-workout supplements, keeping in mind the multi-purpose nature of the range of compounds included in pre-workout formulations.

-To make our rankings, a pre-workout supplement had to include at least one potentially ergogenic compound from each category.
+To make our rankings, a pre-workout supplement had to include multiple ergogenic compound from each category.

-We looked specifically for scientifically proven supplements like beet root powder, caffeine, beta-alanine, BCAAs, and creatine: these have the most evidence behind their efficacy.
+Proven efficacy: We specifically looked for science-backed supplements like beet root powder, caffeine, beta-alanine, BCAAs, and creatine: these have the most evidence behind their efficacy.

 We also evaluated supplements on the presence of other, more cutting-edge performance enhancers like yohimbe, but put less stock in these emerging ingredients, because the scientific evidence to support them is not as strong as the core stack of performance enhancers we were looking for.